mandykoh/convolver/README.md

 ## Example usage

 Convolution starts with defining a kernel.
-A kernel has a “radius” which defines size of a rectangular patch in pixels.
+A kernel has a “radius” which defines the size of a rectangular patch in pixels.
 For example, for any given pixel, a kernel of radius 2 extends 2 pixels away in all four directions, for a total patch size of 5x5:

 ```go
 kernel := convolver.KernelWithRadius(2)